Abu Muhammad al-Juwayni

 Al-Juwayni, `Abd Allah ibn Yusuf ibn `Abd Allah ibn Yusuf ibn Muhammad ibn Hayyuya, Rukn al-Din Abu Muhammad al-Ta'i al-Sinbisi al-Naysaburi al-Shafi`i al-Ash`ari, also known as Abu Muhammad al-Juwayni (أبو محمد الجويني), was a Sunni scholar based in Khorasan.
 He was a leading jurist (faqih), legal theoretician (usuli), Arabic grammarian, (nahwi), Qu'ran exegete (mufassir) and a scholar of theology, man of letters, and Hadith.
-He was the father of the great Imam al-Haramayn al-Juwayni.
+He was the father of the great Imam al-Haramayn.

 Early life

-He was born in the villages of Juwayn in modern-day northeastern Iran, grew up in there, and read literature under his father Yusuf bin Abdullah, Abi Yaqoub.
-He studied Shafi'i jurisprudence in Naysabur with Abu al-Tayyib al-Su`luki and in Merv with Abu Bakr al-Qaffal al-Marwazi.
+He was born in the town of Juwayn in modern-day northeastern Iran, where he spent his early years, and from which he derived the nisbah "al-Juwayni".
+Abu Muhammad al-Juwayni was raised in Juwayn, where he began his education under the guidance of his father.
+He initially studied literature with his father, Abu Ya'qub Yusuf al-Juwayni, before learning jurisprudence (fiqh) from Abu Ya'qub al-Abyurdi.
+He later left Juwayn for Nishapur, where he became a student of Abu al-Tayyib al-Su'luki.
+Eager to further his studies, he then travelled to Merv to study under al-Qaffal al-Marwazi, from whom he gained extensive knowledge of both fiqh and theology (kalam).
 He also studied Hadith from Abu Nu'aym al-Isfahani, Ibn Mahmish, Abu al-Husayn ibn Bishran, and others.